 - Extended warranty protection and purchase protection

-The BMO® CashBack® Mastercard®* is a fantastic credit card for students that also offer cash back rewards.
+The BMO CashBack® Mastercard®* is a fantastic credit card for students that also offer cash back rewards.
 For starters, it has no annual fee – meaning it costs $0 to add this piece of plastic to your wallet.
 It also offers a generous sign-up bonus of 5% cash back on all purchases for your first 3 months.
 You can redeem the cash any way you want: deposit it into your BMO chequing or savings accounts, put it into your Investorline account, or apply the credit to your monthly statement to pay off bills, books, tuition, and other expenses.
-After the promo period ends, you’ll get 1% cash back on all credit card purchases* with no caps, no category limits!
-The pay off is plenty for this card, especially when you're a cash-strapped student, and it's why it makes our list for the best cash back credit cards in Canada.
+After the promo period ends, you’ll get 3% cash back on grocery purchases, 1% cash back on recurring bill payments and 0.5% unlimited cash back on all other purchases!* The pay off is plenty for this card, especially when you’re a cash-strapped student, and it’s why it makes our list for the best cash back credit cards in Canada.

 If you have outstanding credit card debt on another card, you can also transfer it onto this card and get a superb 1.99% interest rate on the balance transfer for nine months.
 That’ll help you pay down your debt a whole lot faster.
 Plus, this credit card is one of the rare no-fee credit cards that come with perks like discounts on car rentals, extended warranty protection on purchases, and purchase protection.